Imagine having a list of 5000 people who showed interest in your product and service.

-A similar example from a different company: this lead generation form from Unbounce is pretty similar to the previous sample from SEMrush.
+A similar example from a different company: this lead generation form from Unbounce is similar to the previous sample from SEMrush.

 Also, it explicitly describes what will happen after the subscriber submits the form.
 This method is another great way to increase conversions by clearly explaining what’ll happen next.